ducksouplab/ducksoup/README.md

     - 1: logs related to RTP stats (bitrates, fps, keyframes...) are sent to server
     - 2: above + logs related to signaling are sent to server
     - please note that logs relying on WebRTC stats data are only polled every second, meaning some data samples may be missing
+  - `overlay` (boolean, defaults to false) add text overlay on top of the video mainly for debugging purposes

 For a usage example, you may have a look at `front/src/test/app.js`